Straw Poll

 Even if we keep things just as they are – wouldn’t it be more effective to have one speaker addressing the council as the official representative of a recognized neighborhood association, rather than having fifteen individual neighbors wanting three minutes each?

-Larry DeBoer says:
+4. Larry DeBoer said:

 I think the neighborhoods built after about 1990 to the East and Southeast of town are are named for the development name on the city maps.
 And I think the people who live in them consider them neighborhoods, not subdivisions.
 After a subdivision is built-out there is no need to call it a subdivisison – it is now a neighborhood.
 Among them are Hills of Spring Creek, Rosewood, Rosewood Estates, Mayflower Hill, Quail Run and Heywood.
 Most have a president, who turns over every year or so, and most have a treasurer and a board to collect association dues and approve expenses.
 Those that are largely town-home associations with much more “common property” including yards provide lawn care and snow removal.
 Some are made up of single family homes and have some minimal covenents regarding the property rules and some minimal area beautification such as mail box standards and common flower planting areas.
 Many have come to Council Meetings representing their neighborhood concerns over the past decade.
 While some are formal, some are completely informal but both styles have a developed sense of a “leadership team” to initiate discussion when needed.

-David Ludescher says:
+5. David Ludescher said:

 Tracy: Neighborhood association is, at best, an ambiguous term.
 Ambiguous terms do not belong in code.